Juice jacking: Published research

 Security researchers Karsten Nohl and Jakob Lell from SRLabs published their research on BadUSB during the 2014 Blackhat USA security briefings.
 Their presentation on this attack mentions that a cellphone or tablet device charging on an infected computer would be one of the simplest method of propagating the BadUSB vulnerability.
 They include example malicious firmware code that would infect Android devices with BadUSB.

 Researchers at Aries Security and the Wall of Sheep later revisited the juice jacking concept in 2016.
-They set up a "Video Jacking" charging station which was able to record the mirrored screen from phones plugged into their malicious charging station.
-Affected devices at the time included Android devices supporting SlimPort or MHL protocols over USB, as well as the most recent iPhone using a lightning charge cable connector.
+They set up a "Video Jacking" charging station, able to record the mirrored screen from phones plugged into their malicious charging station.
+Affected devices at the time included Android devices supporting SlimPort or MHL protocols over USB, as well as the most recent iPhone using an Apple Lightning charging cable connector.

-Researchers at Symantec disclosed their findings on an attack they dubbed "Trustjacking" during the 2018 RSA Conference.
-The researchers identified that when a user approves access for a computer on an iOS device over USB, that this trusted access level is also applied to the devices's iTunes API which is accessible over wifi.
-This would allow attackers access to an iOS device even after the user has unplugged the device from a malicious or infected USB based charge source.
+Researchers at Symantec disclosed their findings on an attack they called "Trustjacking" during the 2018 RSA Conference.
+The researchers identified that when a user approves access for a computer on an iOS device over USB, that this trusted access level is also applied to the device's iTunes API, which is accessible over Wi-Fi.
+This would allow attackers access to an iOS device even after the user had unplugged the device from a malicious or infected USB-based charge source.

-A researcher who goes by _MG_ released a USB cable implant they dubbed the "O.MG Cable".
-The O.MG Cable has a micro-controller embedded within the cable itself, a visual inspection would likely not detect a difference between the O.MG cable and a normal charging cable.
-The O.MG Cable allows attackers or red team penetration testers to remotely issue commands to the cable over wifi, and have those commands run on the host computer with the O.MG cable plugged in to it.
+A researcher who goes by _MG_ released a USB cable implant they called the "O.MG Cable".
+The O.MG Cable has a microcontroller embedded within the cable and a visual inspection would likely not detect a difference between the O.MG cable and a normal charging cable.
+The O.MG Cable allows attackers or red team penetration testers to remotely issue commands to the cable over Wi-Fi, and have those commands run on the host computer with the O.MG cable plugged in to it.